wgmods/Mods-API-Documentation/docs/PythonAPI/web.md

 You can see full documentation on this function on the official Python website here: https://docs.python.org/2/library/urllib2.html#urllib2.urlopen

 #### Input parameters
-- url - an allowed URL, str
+- url - an allowed URL with request, str
+- data - data for publishing on server, if needed, str

 ---